Skip to Content

 If you’re reading this, you’re probably familiar with the basic differences between cognitive psychology and social psychology— but do you know exactly what cognitive psychology and social psychology are?

-Cognitive and social psychology are both closely related to one another, but they also have their differences.
+Cognitive and social psychology are closely related to one another, but they also have differences.
 The purpose of this article is to help highlight the similarities and differences between cognitive and social psychology by addressing what they are, how they were created, and how they both operate in today’s world.

 What Is Social Psychology?